finos/common-domain-model/src/main/resources/distribution-daml/README.txt

 The DAML source code generated from the CDM.
 To download and install the DAML SDK go to https://docs.daml.com/getting-started/installation.html?ref=rosetta.

 /lib
-The compiled DAML artefacts (.dar and .dalf) generated from the CDM.
+The compiled DAML artefacts (.dar) generated from the CDM.